Huy Hòa

 The traditional greetings are “Chúc Mừng Năm Mới” (Happy New Year) and “Cung Chúc Tân Xuân”, (Gracious wishes of the new spring).
 People also wish each other prosperity and luck.

-The custom of wishing Tet is indispensable for Vietnamese people.
+The custom of wishing for Tet is indispensable for Vietnamese people.
 People will send each other good wishes for Tet to look forward to a more prosperous new year.

 Tet is the time when we welcome a new year and say goodbye to the old year, also known as the moment of change of seasons.
 A new year with many new beginnings, everyone has their own dreams and ambitions.
 We all hope all good things will come in the next year.

 That’s why the custom of wishing Tet on the first days of the year was formed.
 They give each other good New Year wishes to hope that their friends and relatives will also achieve their own wishes.
 This is a beautiful tradition of Vietnamese people on Tet holidays and has been handed down for thousands of generations.
-Generation after generation and so on they exchanged the best wishes.
+Generation after generation and so on they exchanged their best wishes.

 Some meaningful wishes on Tet